gto76/python-cheatsheet/README.md

 ```

 * **Shape is a tuple of dimension sizes.**
-* **Axis is an index of dimension that gets collapsed.
+* **Axis is the index of a dimension that gets collapsed.
 Leftmost dimension has index 0.**

 ### Indexing
 ```bash